 The main streams of my research can be organized as follows:

 Russia.
 My original PhD research was dealing with complex phenomena impacting Russian firm investment behaviour and performance – from transparency and disclosure, oligarch-state networks, to board composition, independence and social capital.
-The papers featured at the Druid 2012 and 2013, EEA 2014, EGOS 2014, ESNIE 2013, FEBS 2014, SMS 2014, AoM 2013 & 2015 & 2016 & 2017 conferences, and International Corporate Governance Society 2017, and received an award for best paper in Corporate Governance at the 2nd Young Finance Scholars’ Conference in 2015.
+I received an award for best paper (runner up) in Corporate Governance at the 2nd Young Finance Scholars’ Conference in 2015.
 A paper entitled ‘Lost in translation?
 Corporate governance, independent boards and blockholder appropriation’, co-authored with Professors Ruth V. Aguilera and Mike Wright, was published in 2019 in the Journal of World Business.
 Another paper on Organizational Transparency and Power in Firm Ownership Networks, co-authored with Professor Aija Leiponen, was published in 2018 in the Journal of Comparative Economics.
 I continue to research Russia with a project investigating CEO-induced strategic change, together with Professors Tomasz Mickiewicz, Xiaohui Lui and Dr Ekaterina Aleksandrova.

 Corporate finance and pay-out decisions.
 I am interested in the dynamics of pay-outs such as dividends and share buy-backs.
-The first project, undertaken with co-authors Professors Ciaran Driver and Pasquale Scaramozzino at SOAS (University of London) studies what really drives the decisions of paying out dividends in the UK.
-The second related project deals with share buy-backs, independent directors and board and managerial long-term compensation such as shares, share options and other capital-related incentives.
+The first project, undertaken with co-authors Professors Ciaran Driver and Pasquale Scaramozzino at SOAS (University of London) studies what really drives the decisions of paying out dividends in the UK, published in the Economic Modelling.
+The second project deals with share buy-backs, independent directors and board and managerial long-term compensation such as shares, share options and other capital-related incentives.

 Other.
 I am also interested in research at the intersection of governance and entrepreneurship, and in particular in governance of crowdfunded firms and platforms.
 On the topic of corporate crowdfunding, I wrote a piece on IBM in “Crowdfunding: The Corporate Era“, published by Elliott & Thomson.